The Deep and Wide Approach: An MSP Client Retention Strategy

 We refer to this strategy as the Deep and Wide Approach.

 Going deep and wide means we don’t just connect with the head executive of a client organization we work with.
-Instead, we meet and develop relationships with multiple departments - AKA, the people actually using our products and service!
+Instead, we meet and develop relationships with multiple departments - AKA, the people actually using our products and services!

 • High: Go as high as you possibly can go in an organization where you are connecting with relevant decision-makers who can help solve a problem.